destratified/blog/wp-content/this ones a doozy - gitea sync ansible update playbooks.md

     when: reboot_required.stat.exists

 ```
-here serial: 1 is uncommented to step through each proxmox server individually.
+here serial: 1 is un-commented to step through each proxmox server individually.
-since my ansible instance is on proxmox, if its kernal is updated, the host will reboot and kill the ansible program.  this doesnt happen often - last time my uptime was 59 days.  you just need to reboot it again.  you could also comment that out or delete it and run it manually, im going to try it with hosts: [pvb][pve] and see if that does the proxmox host last, so everything is completed before a reboot JIC
+since my ansible instance is on proxmox, if its kernal is updated, the host will reboot and kill the ansible program.  this doesnt happen often - last time my uptime was 59 days.  you could just reboot ita nd run it again. however, i placed the pvb first in the hosts: [pvb][pve] so that does the proxmox host last, so everything is completed before a reboot JIC

 update-all.yml
 ```